JetBrains/lincheck/docs/topics/testing-strategies.md

 ### How the stress testing works

 First, Lincheck generates a set of concurrent scenarios using the operations marked with `@Operation`.
-After that, it launches native threads, synchronizing them at the start to guarantee that they start simultaneously, and executes each of the scenarios on these native threads multiple times in the hope to hit an interleaving that produces incorrect results.
+After that, it launches native threads, synchronizing them at the beginning to guarantee that they start simultaneously, and executes each of the scenarios on these native threads multiple times in the hope to hit an interleaving that produces incorrect results.

-The figure below shows a high-level scheme of how a generated scenarios may execute.
+The figure below shows a high-level scheme of how a generated scenario may execute.

 ![Stress execution of the Counter](counter-stress.png){width=700}

 ## Model checking
 The main practical concern regarding stress testing is that you may spend countless hours trying to understand how to reproduce the discovered bug.
-To help with this procedure, Lincheck supports bounded model checking, which automatically provides an interleaving that reproduces the found bug.
+To help with that, Lincheck supports bounded model checking, which automatically provides an interleaving that reproduces the found bug.

 ### Write a model checking test

-To change the stress testing strategy to the model checking one, you simply need to replace `StressOptions()` with `ModelCheckingOptions()`.
+To change the stress testing strategy to the model checking one, you need to replace `StressOptions()` with `ModelCheckingOptions()`.
 See the full code of the resulting test below.

 ```kotlin